Social Impact Investment & Social Lending Introduction

 Stuart spent 23 years working on the fixed income side of finance, in London and New York.
 He covered bonds, derivatives and leveraged finance.
 Stuart also worked as a university teacher and researcher publishing books and articles on economic and political history.
 He moved into social investment two years ago.

-There are no available videos from "Stuart Sweeney"
+There are no available Videos from "Stuart Sweeney"